Table of Contents

 "How to disable app auto-start?"

-You can verify that this setting has applied under the following directory in the users registry:
+You can verify that this setting has been applied under the following directory in the users registry:

 HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run